alperin35/Eratosthenes/README.md

 # Eratosthenes
-An application of Sieve of Eratosthenes in java.
+An application of Sieve of Eratosthenes - a prime numbers finder up to n- in java.